rafaelmoraes/blog/_posts/en/2018-06-05-install-vagrant-on-fedora.md

 Vagrant supports use of plugins that extends your functions, [here](https://github.com/hashicorp/vagrant/wiki/Available-Vagrant-Plugins) you find some available plugins.

-For improve performance and usability the VirtualBox provides the [VBox Guest Additions](https://www.virtualbox.org/manual/ch04.html#idm1873) that basicaly is a set of softwares and drivers that should be installed on guest operational system, for we don't install it manually on every guest operational system, we'll install the plugin [vagrant-vbguest](https://github.com/dotless-de/vagrant-vbguest) and it will do automaticaly the instalation.
+For improve performance and usability the VirtualBox provides the [VBox Guest Additions](https://www.virtualbox.org/manual/ch04.html#idm1873) that basically is a set of software and drivers that should be installed on guest operational system, for we don't install it manually on every guest operational system, we'll install the plugin [vagrant-vbguest](https://github.com/dotless-de/vagrant-vbguest) and it will do automatically the installation.

 {% highlight sh %}
 vagrant plugin install vagrant-vbguest